MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-29-my-personal-toki-pona-dictionary.md

 My current motivation is that I want to understand the memes on the [Toki Pona subreddit](https://www.reddit.com/r/tokipona/top/?t=all), so as a form of note taking I have decided to construct a personal dictionary at the bottom of this page.
 It's based on [this much better Toki Pona dictionary](https://lipu-sona.pona.la/dictionary.html) and [this cheat sheet](https://blinry.org/toki-pona-cheat-sheet/toki-pona-cheat-sheet.pdf).

-Toki Pona contains only about 120 words(!), so that still keeps this page relatively short.
+This page is still pretty short, because Toki Pona only contains about 120 words(!).

 In the spirit of Toki Pona, I do my utter best to define every Toki Pona word with only a single English word, but as you'll see it isn't always possible.